Netatalk/netatalk/doc/manpages/man1/nbp.1.md

 response, first the address is printed, followed by a single space, followed by the name and type, followed by a linefeed.

+If -m is specified, strings will be interpreted in the given Macintosh character set.
+If -m is not specified, nbplkup defaults to using MacRoman.

 # Environment Variables

 NBPLKUP